 The Housing Supports supplies remain at Gateway Gardens.
 Two HRA staff have offices at this location.
 An HRA Assistant Property Manager will move his primary office to this location in January or February.
 The CCRI case manager continues to have an office at the location.
 The HRA has hired two current CCRI employees to continue their current work at the front desk.
 They will each work approximately 24 hours per week.
 One has been working for the HRA since August and has assisted with our requirement to cover the 5 p.m. to 8 p.m. shift each day.
-Other HRA staff have continued to be exceptionally flexible and have managed to cover each shift.
+Other HRA staff are scheduled to cover the remaining 20 hours.